 After successfully making an account and linking it as you have learned in through this article previously.
 Turn on EA login verification, read on How To Link EA Account to PSN rules and choose.
 Who you want to look at your EA account profile.

 That is all you need to know about linking your accounts.

-How can I check if I’ve linked my account?
+How can we check if we’ve linked our account?

 You should just need to connect your records, yet you may need to sign in again if:

 - you’re playing a more seasoned EA game

 - you’ve exchanged Gamertags, PlayStation Network IDs, Switch, or Stadia Accounts

 - You’ve taken out the entirety of your believed gadgets from your EA Account